Time-Dependent Cosmic Ray Halos from Bursty Star Formation and Active Galactic Nuclei: Semi-Analytic Formalism and Galaxy Formation Implications: Introduction

 Ultimately, the macroscopic physical quantities of interest for CRs vis-a-vis galaxy formation are the CR pressure, P$_{\textrm{CR}}$, and its gradient.
 Numerical experiments and galaxy-scale simulations which explicitly evolve CRs, however, remain very computationally expensive.
 Much like the radiative transfer problem, modeling physics with signal speeds $\sim\mathcal{O}(c)$ in systems where characteristic speeds are several dex slower on average introduces additional overhead on simulations which already suffer from having to evolve large spatial and temporal dynamic ranges for end-to-end predictions, even with ``reduced speed-of-light" methods.
 To ameliorate this issue, further robust analytic treatments and numerical routines are required to advance our physical intuition and expand the prediction space for CR physics in galaxy formation.

 Towards this end, we analytically and numerically explore CR feedback from star-forming and massive galaxies.
 Specifically, we relax the common assumption in the literature of time-steady CR injection and pressure evolution ($\S$ \ref{sec:sec2} \& $\S$\ref{sec:sec3}), to explore semi-analytic and numerical solutions to CR transport in halos for diffusion and streaming/advection-dominated regimes.
 We provide a generalizable framework for the evolution of CR pressure profiles in galaxy halos, independent of the choice of transport parameters or injection cadence.
-To benchmark our simple, yet surprisingly viable semi-analytic approach, we compare against ``true'' numerical solutions, as well as a fully cosmological, cosmic-ray-magnetohydrodynamic zoom-in simulation of a massive galaxy with galaxy formation physics evolved self-consistently ($\S$\ref{sec:validation}). ($\S$\ref{sec:discussion_conclusions}) summarizes our results and motivates improved sub-grid modeling of CR physics in large-volume cosmological simulations including AGN feedback, for which we will present open-source numerical tools in a separate paper.
+To benchmark our simple, yet surprisingly viable semi-analytic approach, we compare against ``true'' numerical solutions, as well as a fully cosmological, self-consistent, cosmic-ray-magnetohydrodynamic (CR-MHD) zoom-in simulation of a massive galaxy ($\S$\ref{sec:validation}). ($\S$\ref{sec:discussion_conclusions}) summarizes our results and motivates improved sub-grid modeling of CR physics in large-volume cosmological simulations including AGN feedback, for which we will present open-source numerical tools in future work.